/

 So let’s find out what these different steps are and what you should do at each stage.

-The top of the funnel or awareness stage is a phase in which visitors have just realized they have a problem or they may be vaguely aware that something is missing.
-These users do not yet know about your company, so TOFU content is created to get their attention where they are most likely to consume.
+The top of the funnel, also known as the awareness stage, is a phase during which visitors have just realized they have a problem, or they may be vaguely aware that something is missing.
+These users do not yet know about your company, so TOFU (Top of Funnel) content is created to capture their attention where they are most likely to engage.

-TOFU content should be entirely educational and should not contain anything even faintly related to a sales pitch.
-The user simply isn’t ready for one at these activities, as many are still trying to fully understand what issue they feel.
-So don’t mention your brand, product, or service.
-Just give them useful content for their question or pain point.
+TOFU content should be purely educational and should not contain anything even remotely related to a sales pitch.
+Users simply aren’t ready for one at this stage, as many are still trying to fully understand the issue they’re facing.
+Therefore, avoid mentioning your brand, product, or service.
+Instead, provide them with useful content to address their questions or pain points.

 What you need to create TOFU content: